Wandering in Multi Universes of Mind and Life

 It has been all my life a pleasure to wander through the bookshops.
 As it is nowadays through the wider world of the online bookshops.
 And I welcomed the ereaders and the likes from the moment they were there.
 Physical books or ebooks, I don’t mind, all are good, if I can read.

 I read because I love the words, the language, the stories, the discoveries, the memories, the familiar and the unknown.
+I only need my mind and the letters of the alphabet.

 I read all kinds of books, novels, study books, art books, you name it.
 They all have 2 things in common.
 They show me familiar situations, to keep me reading.
 And they show me unknown situations, to keep me reading.